 An application has been received for an extension of time to Planning Permit TPA/38170 for the development of two double storey dwellings to the rear of the existing dwelling.
 The original permit was issued on 10 November 2010.
-The development has completed the changes to the existing dwelling and preparatory work done for the other dwellings.
-The permit has been extended on three previous occasions.
+The development has completed the changes to the existing dwelling, preparatory work for the other dwellings and began the building permit process.
+The permit has been extended on four previous occasions.